What is the Newfoundland and Labrador Snowmobile Federation?

 How much will a Trail Sticker cost?

-The cost of the sticker will range depending which region of the province you reside, but fees will range from a low of $80 to a high of $120.
-For example, an annual pass for trails on the island will cost $80 (HST included) if purchased on or before December 15th, 2011 and $120 if purchased after that day.
-Three day and weekly passes will also be available for purchase at $35 and $50 respectively.
+Fees will range from a low of $95 to a high of $ (Regular season price pending Government approval).
+For example, an annual pass for trails on the island will cost $95 (GRF & HST included) if purchased on or before December 15th, 2016 and $ (Regular Season price pending Government approval) if purchased after that day.
+Three day and weekly passes will also be available for purchase.

 Where can I purchase a Trail Sticker?

-Trail Use Stickers can be purchased from the Newfoundland and Labrador Snowmobile Association (1-709-635-4395), Labrador Winter Trails Inc. (1-877-884-SNOW) or your local snowmobile associations.
-For a complete list of other places to purchase (Trail Pass Vendors).
+Trail Use Stickers can be purchased from the Newfoundland and Labrador Snowmobile Association (1-709-635-4395) or your local snowmobile clubs/associations.
+For a complete list of other places to purchase please visit http://nlsf.org/find-a-vendor/.

 Why did Government choose to amend legislation to enforce mandatory Trail Stickers?